outragedpinkracoon/vim_notes/vim-notes.md

 G - move to end of buffer

 ### Tree view
-SPC f t - open tree view
+SPC f t - open tree view at the current file level
 The tree view is clickable, and can be focused and unfocused using the window commands mentioned previously.
 It is traversed using hjkl or the arrow keys as normal.
 Hitting enter will expand a folder.